- 8 days - 7 nights

-Early in the morning and further to the instructions of the crew, you will disembark the ship to Piraeus port where our driver and escort will drive you to the airport to catch your flight back home
+Early in the morning and further to the instructions of the crew, you will disembark the ship in Piraeus port where our escort and driver will drive you to the airport to catch your flight back home

 - Athens, Central Athens, Greece